Life Is Strange: Games

-Life Is Strange
+Life Is Strange (2015)

-Maxine "Max" Caulfield returns to her hometown of Arcadia Bay, Oregon, where she witnesses childhood friend Chloe Price being shot in the school bathroom.
-The incident triggers Max's abilities to rewind time, allowing her to save Chloe from the gunman.
+Maxine "Max" Caulfield returns to her hometown of Arcadia Bay, Oregon, where she witnesses childhood friend Chloe Price being shot by Nathan Prescott.
+The incident triggers Max's abilities to rewind time, allowing her to save Chloe from Nathan.
 As the two friends begin to reconnect, Max has visions of a violent storm approaching Arcadia Bay, and uses her newfound powers to help Chloe track down her missing friend Rachel Amber.

 The game was released in five episodes across 2015 for Xbox One, PlayStation 4, Xbox 360, PlayStation 3, and Microsoft Windows, with iOS, Android and MacOS, Linux versions released later on.
-Episode 1: Chrysalis was released on 30 January, Episode 2: Out Of Time on 24 March, Episode 3: Chaos Theory on 19 May, Episode 4: Dark Room on 28 July, and Episode 5: Polarized on 20 October.
+Episode 1: Chrysalis was released on 30 January, Episode 2: Out of Time on 24 March, Episode 3: Chaos Theory on 19 May, Episode 4: Dark Room on 28 July, and Episode 5: Polarized on 20 October.
 Retail editions of the complete season for Xbox One, PS4 and PC were released on 22 January 2016 in Europe, and 19 January 2016 in North America.

-Life Is Strange: Before the Storm
+Life Is Strange: Before the Storm (2017)

 Three years before the events of Life Is Strange, Chloe Price is struggling with the death of her father when she meets and befriends popular student Rachel Amber.
 As the two develop an intense relationship, they uncover long-buried secrets within the Amber family that lead Rachel on a search for her birth mother.

 The game was released in three episodes across 2017 for Xbox One, PlayStation 4, and Microsoft Windows, with iOS, Android and MacOS, Linux versions released later on.
 Episode 1: Awake was released on 31 August, Episode 2: Brave New World on 19 October, and Episode 3: Hell Is Empty on 20 December.
 The Deluxe Edition included the DLC bonus episode Farewell, released on 6 March 2018.
 In it, Max struggles to tell Chloe of her imminent move to Seattle.
 To distract herself, she lets Chloe take them on a pirate treasure hunt in search of "treasure" buried by Chloe's father, William.
 Their day is ultimately cut short by the news of William's death.

-The Awesome Adventures of Captain Spirit
+The Awesome Adventures of Captain Spirit (2018)

 Christopher "Chris" Eriksen fashions himself into the superhero Captain Spirit to help his alcoholic father set up the house for Christmas.
 He imagines his various chores as supervillains to be defeated - including his arch-nemesis Mantroid, an embodiment of his feelings surrounding the death of his mother in a hit-and-run.
 After an argument with his father, Chris falls from his treehouse, but mysteriously levitates instead of hitting the ground, and spots two boys watching from afar (who appear in Life Is Strange 2).

 The Awesome Adventures of Captain Spirit was released on 25 June 2018 as a free demo for Life Is Strange 2, and takes place during the events of that game's second episode.